 James Clerk Maxwell is one of the main founders of statistical mechanics and kinetic theory (and electromagnetism).
 Yet he never used the word “random” in his technical writings.
 Maxwell is known for being very clear and meticulous with explanations and terminology.

-• As discussed in § 8.1, in concrete applications it is important to know how a quantity “takes on” a value: for example it could be directly measured, indirectly reported, or purposely set to that specific value.
+As discussed in § 8.1, in concrete applications it is important to know how a quantity “takes on” a value: for example it could be directly measured, indirectly reported, or purposely set to that specific value.
 Thinking and working in terms of sentences, rather than of random variables, allows us to account for these important differences.

-• Very often the object (proposal) of a probability is not a “variable”: it is actually a constant value that is simply unknown (simple example: we are uncertain about the mass of a particular block of concrete, so we speak of the probability of some mass value; this doesn’t mean that the mass of the block is changing).
+Very often the object (proposal) of a probability is not a “variable”: it is actually a constant value that is simply unknown (simple example: we are uncertain about the mass of a particular block of concrete, so we speak of the probability of some mass value; this doesn’t mean that the mass of the block of concrete is changing).

 It’s a question for sociology of science why some people keep on using less flexible points of view or terminologies.
 Probably they just memorize them as students and then a fossilization process sets in.

 Finally, some texts speak of the probability of an “event”.
-For all purposes an “event” is just what’s expressed in a sentence.
+For all purposes, an “event” is just what’s expressed in a sentence.